LibrePhotos/librephotos/apps/docs/docs/user-guide/job-system.md

 ## How does it work

-The job system manages all long-running jobs.
-It gives information, which job is running, which job is in the queue, how far it progressed and when it started and stopped.
-At the moment, there are eight long-running jobs:
+The job system gives you information about the long-running jobs, including which job is running, in a queue, how far it progressed and when it started and stopped.
+At the moment, there are nine long-running jobs:

 ### Scan Photos